-- Al-Shabaab is an extremist organization seeking to establish an austere version of Islam in Somalia.
-The group operates in Kenya, Ethiopia, and Tanzania; it initially pledged allegiance to al-Qa’ida in 2008, and the current leader is Ahmad Umar.
+Al-Shabaab is an extremist organization based in Somalia seeking to establish an austere version of Islam.
+The group operates in Kenya, Ethiopia, and Tanzania.
+It initially pledged allegiance to al-Qa’ida in 2008, and the current leader is Ahmad Umar.

-- In May 2015, the Islamic State of Iraq and Syria (ISIS) made an appeal for al-Shabaab to abandon al-Qa’ida.
+- In May 2015, ISIS made an appeal for al-Shabaab to abandon al-Qa’ida.
 In an effort to limit support for ISIS within al-Shabaab’s ranks, Umar called for the capture, torture, and killing of any member attempting to defect to ISIS.
 Since that time, some members have left to join a newly formed organization, Jabha East Africa, which has allied with ISIS and operates in Somalia, Uganda, and Kenya.

 Threat to New Jersey: Low